-Students' disciplinary records are retained by the Office of Judicial Affairs in order to maintain a single institutional standard for the retention of records of Code of Conduct actions.
+Students' disciplinary records are retained by the Office of Student Conduct in order to maintain a single institutional standard for the retention of records of Code of Conduct actions.

 While a student’s disciplinary records are not reflected on their UVU transcript, they most often become an issue if the student plans to attend graduate school or law school, or apply for federal employment.
 Very often, these agencies conduct educational background checks.
-If a student has graduated, or if their disciplinary records are at least 5 years old, they may apply to the director of Judicial Affairs to have their records removed.
+If a student has graduated, or if their disciplinary records are at least 5 years old, they may apply to the director of Student Conduct to have their records removed.
 Application for disciplinary record removal does not guarantee removal.
-Judicial Affairs takes the following factors into consideration:
+Student Conduct takes the following factors into consideration:

 Records are kept in order to hold students accountable for remedying violations of the Code of Conduct, and to hold administrators accountable for their disciplinary decisions.
 When a student’s record shows multiple infractions their case may be reviewed, and further sanctions may be imposed if appropriate.